pure-english/pure-english.github.io/docs/writs/metamorphosis/index.md

 shivel.
 She sat aheaved there, heaving up in the steer of the hower[^hoƿer] a stark wildwaren glove into which her whole[^hƿole] forearm swound[^sƿund].

 Gregor's gander then trended to the eyedoor.
 The dreary weather (the rain drops were falling aloud down on the bloom eyedoor ledge) made him rather sorrowful.
 "Why don't I keep sleeping for a little while longer and foryet all this witlessness," he thought.
 But this was wholly[^hƿole] outlandish, for he was wont to sleeping on his right side, and in his anward hoad he couldn't yet himself into this lie[^lie].
 However hard he threw himself onto his right side, he always trended again onto his back.
-He must have fanded it a hundred times, shutting his eyes, so that he would not have to see the writhing[^ƿriþing] shanks, and gave up only when he began to feel a light, dull smart in his side which he had never felt before.
+He must have fanded it a hundred times, shutting his eyes, so that he would not have to see the writhing[^ƿriþing] shanks, and yielded only when he began to feel a light, dull smart in his side which he had never felt before.

 ## Story (Anglish spelling)